Trauma and Resilience Informed Systems Change

 Contact us to request training, technical assistance, or support in implementing trauma informed nutrition care and systems change.

-- Dedicated to centering conversations on the dynamics of trauma including poverty, food insecurity, racism, identity, history, and body standards and
+- Dedicated to centering conversations on the dynamics of trauma including poverty, food insecurity, identity, history, and body standards and,

-- Designed to create a dedicated space to build more effective approaches to heal and support healthy relationships with food, particularly through public health nutrition assistance programs and social service programs that work with populations impacted by trauma.
+- Designed to create a dedicated space to build more effective approaches to heal and support healthy relationships with food, our bodies, and community particularly through public health nutrition assistance programs and social service programs that work with populations impacted by trauma.

 By participating in this systems change initiative practitioners have the opportunity to connect with one another to understand how experiencing hunger and trauma can impact eating behaviors and how to move the conversation from one that may invoke shame to recognizing the emotional dimensions of our collective work.
 Incorporating trauma-informed awareness, knowledge, and skills for application includes deep reflection, increased awareness, cultural humility, and discussion of what this means for application and action to guide us towards deeper systems change.